 This epic mission now powers their brand and their current aim is to get all companies globally producing 100% slave-free chocolate.

 In a very Tony’s way.

-The small shop is underneath their offices in the fabulous Westergas complex at the Westerpark.
+The original shop is underneath their offices in the fabulous Westergas complex at the Westerpark.
 Fans used to drop by the office to talk to them about their mission – and to try to secure chocolate tastings, so they’ve now branched out into their own retail space.
 It’s staffed on rotation by people who work in the main business, giving them direct exposure to their customers (big tick!).
 They can tell you about the bigger mission and of course there’s loads of chocolate to buy and taste and some cool merchandise to buy.

 The store is closed at lunchtimes and weekends

 … and when they are on a skiing holiday in April.

 They recently announced the opening of a new ‘Super Store” in the Beurs van Berlage.
 It’s closer to Amsterdam centre in a location that was the early 20th century base of the Dutch cocoa trade

 I could not love this brand any more deeply.
 Their goals and objectives, their tone of voice and most importantly their chocolate.
 Go here.
 Buy their chocolate.
 These are GREAT people doing very very good things.

 i love tony’s chocolonely because i love the taste of the flavours.

 Looking for more ‘Amsterdamspiration’?
 Check out our insiders’ tips for the best sweets, snacks and street food around the city right here.